surajvijh/data-eng-coding-challenge/README.md

 ## Bonus Points

-Implement your application in a stream-oriented fashion, or document how you would implement this in addition to your batch-oriented implementation.
+We don't expect your solution to use sophisticated paradigms or frameworks.
+However, you can spend as much time you want to demonstrate your skills.
+You can, for example, implement your application in a stream-oriented fashion, or document how you would implement this in addition to your batch-oriented implementation.

 ## Open questions